Upgrading to Magnolia 6.3

 Pages and Assets app definition changes

 This section applies if you are upgrading to 6.3.0.
-If you are upgrading to 6.3.1, you can disregard it.
+If you are upgrading to 6.3.1, disregard this section and refer to Upgrading to Magnolia 6.3.1 and later instead.
+The remainder of this page remains relevant when upgrading to 6.3.x.
+In 6.3.1, the |

 Due to the new search experience, notably the return of in-app search functionality, the Pages and Assets app definition files have changed significantly.
 This may impact you if you customized the configuration of columns or filters in these apps.